Can I use my appliances in New Zealand?

 Do New Zealand hotel rooms have hairdryers?

-It’s natural that you’ll have a few questions about your big trip, and if you’re coming over to see us and join one of our small group tours, a big part of what we do is helping you with any questions you may have, so feel free to get in touch any time.
-You might also find Visiting New Zealand or Frequently Asked Questions pages on our website useful.
-Any questions, give us a shout and we look forward to seeing you soon!
+It’s natural that you’ll have a few questions about your travelling to New Zealand, and if you’re coming over to see us and join one of our small group tours, a big part of what we do is helping you with any questions you may have, so feel free to get in touch any time.